If you are going to achieve your goals in 2015, you must have a way to track your progress, so you actually achieve it.

 There are a variety of tools for doing this.
 Author Michael Hyatt provides tips on how he uses Evernote to organize his life and focus on accomplishing business goals for the new year.

 Hyatt is the author of The New York Times bestseller, Platform: Get Noticed in a Noisy World.
 He is also the founder of Platform University and the massively popular course, 5 Days to Your Best Year Ever.

-Like millions of other people, I use Evernote as my “digital brain” to store ideas, notes, web clips, receipts, recipes, important documents, event details, and more.
+Like millions of other people, I use Evernote as my “digital brain” to store and manage ideas, notes, web clips, receipts, recipes, important documents, event details, and more.
 I couldn’t get along without it.

 But, did you know you can also use it to help you achieve your most important goals for 2015?
 There are three advantages of doing so:

 1. It’s a tool you’re probably already using.
 You likely don’t have to learn or purchase something new.

 2. It’s a tool that is available on every device.
 This makes it easier to keep your goals visible—a key to following through on them.
 You can review your goals on your desktop while at the office or on your mobile device while on the go.

 3. It’s a tool that is simple and flexible.
 So many goal-setting apps force you into their system and structure.
 They are often overkill with too many features.
 Evernote, on the other hand, is fairly free-form, so you can create whatever structure works best for you.